If you have questions, you can email: email@example.com

 Q: What is the deadline for submission of artifacts?
 Is it ok if I submit the artifact link after the submission of paper deadline?

 You should put the artifact link in the form but you do not need to make it public until after the paper deadline.
 No one will look at artifacts until your paper is accepted.
-We would like the information available to start the evaluation process as soon as papers are accepted, so it is helpful to have the link when you submit your paper.
+We require the information available to start the evaluation process as soon as papers are accepted, hence the requirement to submit the form.